friemen/reactnet/README.md

 6. Look for completed reactives, invoke corresponding link complete-fns, and collect the results.
-7. Update the network from the results, which basically means add / remove links.
+7. Update the network from the results, which basically means add / remove links and complete reactives.
 An update causes re-calculation of the topological level assignment of links and reactives.
 8. Push all upstream values contained in results, so they get enqueued for another propagation cycle, they will not be delivered/handled in this cycle.